SumitraPYDEV/icandoit/README.md

 # icandoit
-This is an app which consists inspirational quotes about regeneration energy with the universe
+This is an app which consists inspirational quotes about regenerating energy with the universe!